mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 Addition
  Another common one is :menuselection:`Addition`, which adds one layer's components to the other, making it perfect for special glow effects.
 Erasing
  :menuselection:`Erasing` is a blending mode in Krita.
-There is no eraser tool, but you can toggle on the brush quickly with :kbd:`E` to become an eraser.
+There is no eraser tool, but you can toggle on the brush quickly with the :kbd:`E` key to become an eraser.
 You can also use it on layers.
 Unlike the other blending modes, this one only affects the alpha channel, making things more transparent.
 Normal
  The :menuselection:`Normal` blend mode just averages between colors depending on how transparent the topmost color is.